Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 ## Configure middleware to track requests

-- Browse to the Azure Portal
+- Browse to the Azure Portal.
-- Select the Application Insights **python-appinsights-SUFFIX** resource
+- Select the Application Insights **python-appinsights-SUFFIX** resource.
-- On the **Overview** page, copy the connection string
+- On the **Overview** page, copy the connection string.
-- Open the `.\docs_samples\.env` file notice that as part of the setup the values have been copied into the environment file
+- Open the `.\docs_samples\.env` file notice that as part of the setup the values have been copied into the environment file.
+Be sure to verify that the values match.

 ## Create a simple Python App